 - back to top

-- Regular analysis of high-resolution satellite data for early detection of illegal activities
+Training and support for park rangers in the organization and implementation of field work, maintenance of equipment and regular analysis of high-resolution satellite data for early detection of illegal activities

 - Protected Areas Commission (PAC) of Guyana